Schema Design

 crvs |

-Civil registration and vital statistics | Future |
+Civil registration and vital statistics | Active |

 3. URI persistence

 Every element gets a stable URI.
-Once published at trial-use or above, a URI will not be removed.
+Once published at candidate or above, a URI will not be removed.
 Deprecated terms continue to resolve with metadata indicating the replacement.
 See Versioning and Maturity for the full model.

 4. Concept, property, or vocabulary